Simulating frequency splittings and loss in Fabry-P\'erot cavities: Introduction

-In practice experimental scientists want to couple efficiently to cavity-modes and limit their cavity loss.
+In practice, experimental scientists want to couple efficiently to cavity-modes and limit their cavity loss.
 An understanding of the dominant mode-shaping effects in their cavity is then essential to optimize their alignment and cavity geometry in order to achieve this.
-In \cite{Post2025OpticalModes} we already provided a recipe for experimentalists to characterize the dominant effects in their cavity.
+In \cite{Post2025OpticalModes} we already provided a recipe to characterize the dominant effects in a cavity.
 In addition, researchers can now use the presented simulation setup to supplement their measurements.
 With the combined results they can have a robust understanding of all beyond-paraxial effects in their cavity, allowing them to, for instance, exploit the polarization splitting of the fundamental mode and avoid any unwanted degeneracies, which could help to circumvent avoidable losses.
-Simulations presented in this work are finite-element simulations and therefore do not rely on any underlying loss mechanism or model assumptions.
-The setup is available online \cite{Post2026Fabry-PerotProfiles}.